odino/react-in-1000-words/README.md

 changes, the component re-renders**.
-But hey, you can't just do `this.state.password = e.target.value`, as React forces you to use the `setState` method, so that it can "see" that the state has changed: if you were to update the state "directly", React would have no visibility of the change.
+But hey, you can't just do `this.state.password = e.target.value`, as React forces you to use the `setState` method, so that it can "see" that the state has changed: if you were to update the state "directly", React would have no visibility on the change.

 Let's "finalize" our example by handling the submit action: